BenjaminElifLarsen/AnsiblePratice/readme.txt

 Debian does not support LSB, however, instead of failing it just returns an empty array.

 Stopping a container will make it unreachable as expected.

+The following command, ansible localhost -m setup -a "filter=ansible_pkg_mgr", can be used to figure out if the playbook needs to use yum or apt to work with packages.